dapr/samples/hello-service-fabric/README.md

 ## Step 3 - Create the Service Fabric Application Package

 This section will create an application package where daprd.exe and the user node.js app will be run as guest executables in two separate code packages under the same Service Fabric service.
 They'll always be co-located.

 1. Copy daprd.exe from your local Dapr installation, `c:\Users\[user]\.dapr\bin`, into `\daprsfpkg\MyService\CodeDapr\`.
-Make sure you copy _daprd.exe_, not dapr.exe.

    ```PowerShell
    copy c:\Users\$env:username\.dapr\bin\daprd.exe .\daprsfpkg\MyService\CodeDapr\